matt-paul/secrets-scanner/README.md

 # Git Secrets Setup

-Using git-secrets(https://github.com/awslabs/git-secrets), which is used to scan the repo for secrets.
+Using git-secrets(https://github.com/awslabs/git-secrets).
+It is currently used used to scan the git repositories for secrets.
-However, the base installation overrides preexisting git hooks and has no base rules regarding secrets to scan for.
+However, the base installation overrides preexisting git hooks and has no default patterns to scan for.
-Here we are extending git-secrets to auto setup to a predetermined specification (set here in this repo) and allow for use in other git hook modules e.g. pre-git.
+Here we are extending git-secrets to automatically setup to a predetermined specification (set here in this repository) and allow for use in other git hook modules e.g. pre-git.

 ## Summary